-Due to the COVID-19 pandemic it has sadly not been practical or indeed possible to celebrate the 80th anniversary 31 December 2020 in an all singing dancing way.
-We hope to have a reunion when COVID and time permits which hopefully will include a reunion at Loch Ness and exhibition at Moravia.
+Due to the COVID-19 pandemic was sadly not been practical or indeed possible to celebrate the 80th anniversary 31 December 2020 in an all singing dancing way.
+We still hope to have a reunion when COVID and time permit.

 Our legacy will be a plaque at Jacobite Cruises to commemorate all parts of the story, and our web pages, in which we have gathered fresh and first hand information from the ditching and the lifting.

 The project has united and linked many people – including Tim Harris and Rachel Kellett, who had never met before, although their father/uncle had – and for this we thank Jack Waterfall, who is the inexhaustible networker, and joiner.
 It all began with H39… And then finding Ian Benzie, and the original recording of the school play at Drumsmittal school.

 We did however, have a remarkable service in Inverness Cathedral…

 Organised by Vic Attwell, this was a beautiful, touching service at Inverness Cathedral, which came live at 3pm on 31 December 2020.
 It was filmed by Ian Forsyth.